AustinFirestone/Solo/README.md

 - Confused button during transcription to get help
 - Smart Review to go over Concepts, Highlights, and Confusions

-*Status: Near complete, the code is private, you can find a demo in this repo*
+*Status: Near complete, the code is private, you can find a demo in this repo or on the website*